Ved-Khajone23/Search-Engine/README.md

 Building a Complete AI Based Search Engine with Elasticsearch, Kubeflow and Katib.

 This is a machine learning and Artificial Intelligent based Project.
-Jupyter notebook Created By -Ved Khajone
+# Jupyter notebook Created By - Ved Khajone